vmware/vic/doc/user_doc/vic_app_dev/build_app_with_vic.md

 	<pre>docker-compose -H <i>vch_address</i>:2376 --tls up -d</pre>

-2. In a browser, go to http://*vch_address*:5000 and http://*vch_address*:5001 to verify that the voting app is running.
+2. In a browser, go to http://*vch_address*:5000 and http://*vch_address*:5001 to verify that the Docker voting application is running.